mvhecht/MurmurHash3.Core/README.md

 MurmurHash3 x64 128-bit - a fast, non-cryptographic hash function.

-Port of Austin Appleby's implementation for C#.
+Conversion to .net 5 of Jud White's port to C# of Austin Appleby's implementation.
 See https://github.com/aappleby/smhasher/wiki/MurmurHash3 for more information, and [here](https://github.com/aappleby/smhasher/blob/61a0530f28277f2e850bfc39600ce61d02b518de/src/MurmurHash3.cpp#L255) for the original source.

-## Install

-`PM> Install-Package MurmurHash3.Core`

 ## Usage